Minister of Agriculture (South Africa)

 The minister of agriculture is a minister in the Cabinet of South Africa since 2024, when the corresponding department was split from the Department of Agriculture, Forestry and Fisheries.
 It holds the political executive responsibility for the Department of Agriculture, and for the Agricultural Research Council, the National Agricultural Marketing Council, Onderstepoort Biological Products, the Perishable Products Export Control Board, and Ncera Farms.

 The agriculture portfolio was created in the 2024 cabinet reorganisation after the re-election of President Cyril Ramaphosa as part of the government of national unity.
-The current minister of agriculture is John Steenhuisen.
+The current minister of agriculture is Willie Aucamp, who was appointed on 30 June 2026.

 List of ministers

 In the past, several other ministerial posts and portfolios included, or were exclusively responsible for, agriculture.
 The following is a historical list of these posts' official titles and their corresponding office holders.